amandaworkman1988/Child-Labor-Rotating-Chores-Home-Assistant/README.md

 #
 # You should now have a column full of cards for one particular child.
 #
 # (*** Again, I used picture cards for my titles.
-If you don't want to do this- make it easier and change that section to a markdown card.
-# See my yaml example called title vs picture card yaml.)
-#
+The pictures are available within the yaml online.)
 #
 #
 # 8. Copy To Expander and Vertical Stack Cards